Adaptive Force Controller for Contact-Rich Robotic Systems using an Unscented Kalman Filter: Experimental Validation

 \section{Experimental Validation}

 We implement our controller on the SCALER \cite{tanaka2021underactuated} quadruped climbing robot.
-SCALER weighs 9.6 kg, and has two configurations, a walking configuration used to track forces from an MPC \cite{forceMPC} (3 DoF per leg) and a climbing configuration to track fingertip wrenches (6 DoF per leg in addition to a 1 DoF two-finger gripper, which totals 7 DoF per limb \cite{tanaka2021underactuated}).
-At the wrist of the robot (endpoint of 3 DoF or 7 DoF configuration), we use BOTA's force/torque sensor \cite{bota}, and have 1-axis strain gauges at each fingertip of our gripper, where actuation for grasping is done using a linear actuator.
-We demonstrate the effect of auto-tuning our gains using the H2 norm defined as $||\mathcal{W}_{\rm meas} - \mathcal{W}_{\rm ref}||$ (thus, a decrease in the H2 norm indicates better tracking of the reference wrench trajectory).
-Finally, we note that we run the admittance controller and auto-tuner at 100 Hz (or $\Delta T$=0.01 seconds in \eqref{euler_disc1}), and applied the auto-tuning procedure for one fingertip only (i.e., the change in admittance controller gains/spring constants from one fingertip was set to be equal to the gains/spring constants for the other fingertip).
+SCALER weighs 9.6 kg, and has two configurations, a walking configuration used to track ground reaction forces from an MPC \cite{forceMPC}, 3 DoF per leg, and a climbing configuration to track fingertip wrenches, 6 DoF per leg in addition to a 1 DoF two-finger gripper, which totals 7 DoF per limb \cite{tanaka2021underactuated}.
+At the wrist of the robot, or endpoint of 3 DoF or 7 DoF configuration, we use BOTA's force/torque sensor \cite{bota}, and have 1-axis strain gauges at each fingertip of our gripper, where actuation for grasping is done using a linear actuator.
+We demonstrate the efficacy of auto-tuning our gains using the H2 norm defined as $||\mathcal{W}_{\rm meas} - \mathcal{W}_{\rm ref}||_{H_2}$ (defined as a scalar value).
+Thus, a decrease in the H2 norm indicates better tracking of the reference wrench trajectory.
+Overall, we show our results through three different experiments as shown in Figures \ref{results_1}, \ref{results_2} and \ref{results_3}.
+In Sec. \ref{experiment1}, we discuss the tuning process for grasping, and apply our method toward tracking grasping force on objects with different degrees of compliance.
+In Sec. \ref{experiment2}, we discuss the tuning and then tracking of not only forces, but also torques, which is necessary for free-climbing tasks.
+In Sec. \ref{experiment3}, to show how our admittance controller can handle tracking reference forces that rapidly changes, we apply our controller for tracking the ground reaction force outputs of an MPC controller during a fast moving trot gait.
+For \ref{experiment1} and \ref{experiment2}, our baseline or no auto-tuning, is an admittance controller that has been hand-tuned to the best of our abilities to achieve convergence according to \cite{tune_admitt}.
+We do not show a baseline for \ref{experiment3}, as we were not able to hand-tune the gains of the admittance controller that could successfully track or converge for fast moving reference forces.
+Finally, we note that we ran the admittance controller and auto-tuner at 100 Hz, and applied the auto-tuning procedure for one fingertip only.